-- (i) The President will designate the Nonprofit Advisor as the Chair of the Interagency Council, who shall coordinate the Council's activities.
-The White House shall provide funding and administrative support for the Interagency Council to the extent permitted by law and within existing appropriations as may be necessary for the performance of its administration. - (ii) To the extent permitted by law, and within existing appropriations, participating agencies may detail staff to the White House ONS to support the Interagency Council's coordination and implementation efforts. - (iii) The Co-Chairs shall convene regular meetings of the Interagency Council, determine its agenda, and direct its work.
-At the direction of the Co-Chairs, the Interagency Council may establish subgroups consisting exclusively of Interagency Council members or their designees. - (iv) A governmental member of the Interagency Council may designate a senior-level official who is part of the member's department, agency, or office to perform the Interagency Council functions of the member. - (v) The Interagency Council will meet with the Advisory Board no fewer than four times per year, and will issue bi-annual reports on government activities and recommendations affecting the nonprofit sector, volunteerism, charitable giving, and national service.
+(i) The President will designate the Nonprofit Advisor as the Chair of the Interagency Council, who shall coordinate the Council's activities.
+The White House shall provide funding and administrative support for the Interagency Council to the extent permitted by law and within existing appropriations as may be necessary for the performance of its administration.

+(ii) To the extent permitted by law, and within existing appropriations, participating agencies may detail staff to the White House ONS to support the Interagency Council's coordination and implementation efforts.

+(iii) The chair and vice-chairs shall convene regular meetings of the Interagency Council, determine its agenda, and direct its work.
+At the direction of the chair and vice-chairs, the Interagency Council may establish subgroups consisting exclusively of Interagency Council members or their designees.

+(iv) A governmental member of the Interagency Council may designate a senior-level official who is part of the member's department, agency, or office to perform the Interagency Council functions of the member.

+(v) The Interagency Council will issue biennial reports on government activities and recommendations affecting the nonprofit sector, volunteerism, charitable giving, and national service.

 Section 4.
-Advisory Board on the Nonprofit Sector (Advisory Board)
+Technical Working Groups on the Nonprofit Sector Technical Working Group